- ARTICLE I – Name

 The Vice-Chairman shall fulfill the duties of the Chairman in his absence and perform such other duties as may from time to time be assigned to him by the Chairman or the Board of Governors.

-The Treasurer shall be responsible for monitoring the books of accounts of the Association, which may be maintained at the principal office of the Association, to make such reports as the Chairman may request and to submit an audited annual report at the end of each fiscal year.
+The Secretary Treasurer shall assure that all minutes are prepared and maintained as necessary and shall be responsible for monitoring the books of accounts of the Association, which may be maintained at the principal office of the Association, to make such reports as the Chairman may request and to submit an audited annual report at the end of each fiscal year.
 The Treasurer, together with the Chairman and the President, shall be empowered to sign all checks and make proper disbursements on behalf of the Association.
 The Board of Governors is authorized to require, at its discretion, that the Chairman, President and the Treasurer each shall be bonded in an amount which, at the discretion of the Board of Governors, is reasonable and proper.

 Section 6.
 Secretary.